unlock-protocol/unlock/unlock-protocol.com/blog/create-first-lock.md

 ![empty dashboard](/static/images/blog/first-lock/empty-dashboard.png)

-On the top left, you can see which network you're connected to (Ethereum has a single "Main Metwork" and several test networks, such as Rinkeby or Goerli): make sure you're on the Main network.
+On the top left, you can see which network you're connected to.
+Ethereum has a single "Main Network" and several test networks, such as Rinkeby or Goerli.
+Make sure you're on the Main Network.
 You can also view which address your wallet is currently using.

 On the top right, a button lets you create a lock.
 Once you clicked on it, a form appears and lets you prepare your first lock.